brayanMuniz/website2/public/notes/Link Layer.md

 # Link Layer
 The link layer is responsible for sending datagrams in devices that are physically adjacent.

-[//]: # (TODO: On your keyboard, switch the command and the esc on thumbs with left and right arrows)

 ## [NIC](notes/NIC.md)

 ## Error detection and correction